och0Sec/Security/README.md

 # Security
-For files related to inforamtion security.
+Script that I have written over the last couple of years relating to information security.